-Lets talk about these biscuits for a moment, shall we?
+Let's talk about these biscuits for a moment, shall we?
 You never thought a vegan biscuit was possible, right?
-Well let me introduce you to my friend, the almighty coconut!
+Well, let me introduce you to my friend, the almighty coconut!
 Coconut cream makes these just as or even more so rich than dairy cream.
 A little splash of apple cider vinegar and you have buttermilk?!
 Oh yeah!
 I was pleasantly surprised that using whole wheat pastry flour still resulted in a light flaky biscuit.
 You can always go with all all-purpose flour, but seriously, the whole wheat works great!
 These have a perfect hint of sweetness from the natural rapadura sugar.
-If you happen to have left over biscuits (not likely) they are excellent warmed the next day with a generous heaping of preserves!
+If you happen to have leftover biscuits (not likely) they are excellent warmed the next day with a generous helping of preserves!

 I hope you try this recipe out-I think its a winner.
 If you do please share your thoughts, triumphs, and tribulations in the comments.
 We are so excited for summer here!
 Hope you all had a lovely solstice this past weekend!
 Lots more strawberry picking excursions planned for this week.
 We freeze as much as we can and also make preserves with them.
 You can't beat fresh berries!

 - 1 Cup whole-wheat pastry flour-organic is best